Pedro Prado: Biography

-The Writer
+Writer

 He began writing poetry with “Flores de cardo”, a book published in 1908, which broke the mold of metric rhyme and marked the introduction of free verse in his country.
 In 1912, “La casa abandonada” introduced prose poetry, breaking the tradition of versified poetry and founding poetic prose.
 In 1913, he published “El llamado del mundo”, which was followed in 1915 by the prose poem “Los diez, el claustro, la barca”.
 That same year, “Los Pájaros Errantes” emerged, which is reputedly his most accomplished lyrical work, utilizing Parnassianism and symbolism.
 His poetic creations continued with Las Copas in 1921, Karez y Roshan in 1921, and the dramatic poem Androvar in 1925.

 He was a deeply philosophical novelist and his work infused creative and poetic imagery with the features of the novels popular within the region at the time.
 In this genre, he debuted in 1914 with “La reina de Rapa Nui”, an exotic novel where, in the guise of a simple love story, elements of Easter Island folklore are presented.
 In 1920, he produced his most important and well-known work: Alsino, a story with a mythical and philosophically relevant plot, written in prose and full of poetic and symbolic language.
 It tells the story of a small peasant boy who dreams of emulating Icarus; he leapt from a tree, and as a result of the rough landing, he grew a hump on his back from which wings extended, allowing him to fly just as he desired.
 The author called it a “romantic poem”.
 In 1924, he published Un juez rural, a realistic-folkloric novel that was, to some extent, autobiographical.
 It reflected the authors beliefs as to the meaning of justice, the dilemmas of those who manage it, and the extent of its consequences.